-1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can in hot tap water.
+1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe) then place the unopened can in hot tap water.

-2. Place the packet of pellet hops into the hop sack tying it closed, then trim away excess material
+2. Place both packets of grain into a muslin sack tying it closed, then trim away excess material.